BIPLAVGHOSAL/lighthouse/README.md

 ```

 ## Update the URLs to be tested in urlList/urls.js file.
-## Pass the Only categories in .env file with comma seperated.
-## Supported : accessibility,best-practices,performance,pwa,seo
+## Pass the Only categories in .env file with comma seperated, Supported : accessibility,best-practices,performance,pwa,seo
 ### Note: If we don't pass any categories it will test for everything in the provided URLs.

 ```